 Image Sequences

-Basic image sequence usage is straightforward: Open or drag in a single image from a sequence, and u.m.p. will detect the sequence.
-Select a framerate, and if a multi-layer EXR, select the layer you want to load.
+Open or drag a single image from a sequence, and QCView automatically detects the rest.
+Choose a frame rate, and for multi-layer EXR files, select which layer to load.

 Transcoding